☕ UX Process

 Have a Primary Contact of Emergency and a Circle of Trust of max 3 persons.

-Activate series of actions after hitting the button (automatically record audio, put your phone in saving battery mode..)
+Activate series of actions after hitting the button.
+Automatically record audio, put your phone in saving battery mode...etc

-Be discreet, gestural, (big buttons, not very precise UI elements)
+Be discreet, gestural, clear buttons and actions, not very precise UI elements.

 Follow the worst case scenario.

-Have a mapping of incidents that is feeded by users, public denounce space (parallel to goverment stats)
+Have a mapping of incidents that is feeded by users, public open denounce space (parallel to goverment stats).

-Contact people you don’t know but is around you and can help (trust validation?)
+Contact people you don’t know but is around you and can help (note: how would be dealing with trust validation?)

 Tell you what zones are being more dangerous at that time.

-Work at all if you don't have a phone line.
+Work at all if you don't have any phone line.

 Help you fighting.

-Note: At this point I would recommed a Design Studio session using sharpics and timeboxing.
-It is a great thechnique to generate ideas because the thik sharpic will prevent you getting stock in details and you can focus on brainstorm all the possible solutions.
+At this point I would recommed a Design Studio session using sharpics and timeboxing.
+The thik sharpic will prevent you getting stock in details and you can focus on brainstorming solutions.

 This diagram have help me figuring up the flow:

-Brief test to define the logo, I asked people wich they like the most and what they asociate it with.
+After defining the flow and interface paper prototype.
+I made a brief test to define the logo.
+I asked people wich they like the most and what they asociate it with.

 Final Logotype is a location point with orange ring to refer to Ambar state.